CharlotteJana/pdmpsim/README.md

 ![](https://raw.githubusercontent.com/CharlotteJana/pdmpsim/charlotte/man/figures/README-violins.png)

-A special argument to function `plotTimes` is called `nolo` which stands for *number of labelled outliers*.
-This allows to label the most extreme outliers with the seed number which was used to create the simulation.
+A special argument to the function `plotTimes` is called `nolo` which stands for *number of labelled outliers*.
+This allows labeling the most extreme outliers with the seed number, which was used to create the simulation.
 If for example `nolo = 3`, a maximum of three outliers will be labelled for every time value.

 ``` r
 plotTimes(simulations, vars = "f", times = c(20, 50, 80, 100), nolo = 3)